openhab/openhab-addons/addons/binding/org.openhab.binding.feican/README.md

 It's not possible to get the state of the bulb from the bulb itself.
 Therefore the state visible to the user only reflects what was set in openHAB and may not correspond with the actual state.

-Due to the way the brightness works, the brightness can not be set to completely dim the light.

 ## Prerequisites

 Before using the Feican bulb with openHab the devices must be connected to the Wi-Fi network.
 This can be done using the